sagemathinc/cocalc/notes/final_push.md

 - [ ] (2:00?) idea -- change compute nodes so they have a UUID that is indexed and regularly updated in DB, for project accounts... much like with snap servers.

 - [ ] (0:45?) confirmation before closing a project

-- [ ] (3:00?) snap: IDEA -- make it possible to optionally restore to a different location, which could be any path in *any project*.
-This would make it possible to easily merge/move/etc. data from one project to another, and would not be hard to implement.

 - [ ] (2:00?) first sync -- cursor jumps back 6 characters; worksheets show secret codes